-A complement of Registered Nurses, Registered Psychiatric Nurses, Licensed Practical Nurses and Health Care Aides provide around the clock nursing care.
+A complement of Registered Nurses, Registered Psychiatric Nurses, Licensed Practical Nurses and Health Care Aides provide twenty-four hour nursing care.

-Pastoral care
+Pastoral care programs

-The following services are offered to Roman Catholic residents:
+The following programs are offered to Roman Catholic clients:

 - The Sacrament of Reconciliation (confession) is available upon request. - Mass is generally held once a week in the Pavillon dining room, based on the availability of the parish priest. - The Rosary is said daily in the Pavillon living room. - The Sacrament of the Sick is provided annually and upon individual request.